NULLcodehub/hash-key/README.md

 ﻿# hash-key

 hash-key is an npm package that can generate a 16-character hexadecimal string, useful for API keys, Passwords, IDs, and many more.
-The package offers four, main functions: generate() , hexBetween(start, end), dataCipher(data,key) and compareHash(data,hash,key).
+The package offers four, main functions: generate(), hexBetween(start, end), dataCipher(data, key), and compareHash(data, hash, key).

 ## Installation